A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 • Checkout process: If users abandon their carts during checkout, investigate each step.
 Is the form too long?
 Are unexpected costs like shipping scaring them away?
 Maybe the payment options aren't clear or user-friendly.

-• Form submission pages: If users aren’t completing forms, check the form’s design and content.
+• Form submission pages: Check the design and content if users aren't completing forms.
 Are there too many fields?
 Is the form confusing or asking for too much information?
 Simplify where possible.

 • Product pages: If users are losing interest in product pages, ask yourself if the product information is compelling and clear.
 Are there enough images?
 Is the copy persuasive and informative?
 Make your product pages pop!